Rule 3349-3-203 | Faculty workload.

 (E) Process to address workload concerns

 Faculty wishing to discuss concerns regarding their workload assignments should first bring their concerns to the attention of the department chair.
-If unable to resolve at this level, faculty may bring their concerns to the dean.
-Any deviation from the standards in this policy must be approved by the provost so that there is equity across all colleges.
+If unable to resolve at this level, faculty may bring their concerns to the dean, who, as appropriate, will consult with the provost.
+Any deviation from the standards in this rule must be discussed with the provost so that there is equity across all colleges.
 After discussion with the provost, the decision of the dean is final.

 (F) Policy compliance and updates

 (1) Individual faculty workloads and instructional responsibilities will be assigned by the department chair and reviewed for compliance by the respective dean who is responsible for monitoring implementation and workload equity throughout the college.
 All workload expectations will align with the university and college appendices for appointment, promotion and tenure and ensure department productivity, advancement, and mission attainment.
-Oversight of and compliance with this policy is the responsibility of the provost, who will work closely with the university faculty council to ensure the policy remains reflective of current activities and practices of the university.
+Oversight of and compliance with this rule is the responsibility of the provost.

-(2) The board of trustees has expressly authorized the president, provost, and deans to update this policy as needed to comply with any statutory or university requirements that may be imposed over time.
+(2) The board of trustees has expressly authorized the president, provost, and deans to update this rule as needed to comply with any statutory or university requirements that may be imposed over time.

-(3) Willful failure to comply with workload policy requirements may subject faculty to the disciplinary procedures set forth in rule 3349-3-77 of the Administrative Code.
+(3) Willful failure to comply with workload rule requirements may subject faculty to the disciplinary procedures set forth in rule 3349-3-77 of the Administrative Code.